 I conducted my audit in accordance with Thai Standards on Auditing.
-My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated and Separate Financial Statements section of my report.
-I am independent of the Group in accordance with the Federation of Accounting Professions' Code of Ethics for Professional Accountants that are relevant to my audit of the consolidated and separate financial statements, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the consolidated and separate financial statements section of my report.
+I am independent of the Group in accordance with the Code of Ethics for Professional Accountants including Independence Standards issued by the Federation of Accounting Professions (Code of Ethics for Professional Accountants) that are relevant to my audit of the consolidated and separate financial statements, and I have fulfilled my other ethical responsibilities in accordance with Code of Ethics for Professional Accountants.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.